Trekking in Mallorca – GR221

 The aptly-named Ruta de Pedra en Sec, or Drystone Route, as it reaches its highest point on the rocky Coll des Prat.

-While updating the classic Cicerone guide - Walking in Mallorca - it became apparent that work on the waymarked GR221 was proceeding slowly, yet walkers were already trekking along parts of the route.
-The full course of the route, also known as the Ruta de Pedra en Sec, or Drystone Route, has been publicised for some years.
-More recently, a number of spur routes have also been suggested, and work has commenced on yet another route, the GR222.
+While updating the classic Cicerone guide - Walking in Mallorca - it became apparent that walkers were already trekking along parts of the evolving GR221.
+The full course of the route, also known as the Ruta de Pedra en Sec, or Drystone Route, had been publicised for some years, then a number of spur routes were also suggested, and work commenced on yet another route, the GR222.

 A number of splendid refuges have been established along the GR221, and a couple more will open in due course, mostly in restored historic buildings.
 Anyone intending to use them must book in advance, and the guidebook gives details of the process.
 Alternatively, some may prefer to stay in hotels, pensions, or even monastic cells!